-Room 101 is open to all POLIS students and operates on a first come, first served basis.
+Room 101 is open to all POLIS Postgraduate students and operates on a first come, first served basis.
+During social distancing measures, the numbers permitted to use this room at any one time will be significantly reduced and occupancy will need to be booked through the PhD administrator.
 The printer in room 101 is on the Managed Cluster Service (MCS) and you will need to ensure you have enough credit in order to print from it.
 Students are allocated a £50 credit print allowance in Michaelmas term.
 Printing and photocopying credits are allocated by HSPS IT.
 This will automatically be added to your account when you are admitted.
-You can print, copy and scan documents using the University's DS-Print enabled multifunction devices (MFDs) in many Colleges and Departments.
+You can print, copy and scan documents using the University's DS-Print enabled multi-function devices (MFDs) in many Colleges and Departments.
 For more information printing, copying and scanning please go to the university IT Help and Support webpage https://help.uis.cam.ac.uk/service/printing HSPS IT Helpdesk (helpdesk@hsps.cam.ac.uk)

 Room 115 is a reserved space in which students who are writing up can apply for a desk on which to work.
-The space is exclusively reserved for 2nd, 3rd and 4th years.
+The space is exclusively reserved for 3rd and 4th year students.
 Spaces are allocated once a term following a call for requests by the PhD Administrator.
 Desks are available for a maximum of three terms.
-In order to apply you will need to email a case explaining why you need the space to Mrs Askew who will then allocate the spaces.
+In order to apply you will need to email a case to Mrs Askew, explaining why you need the space, spaces will then be allocated to the successful applicants.